 Preheat the oven to 375 degrees F.

 Remove 2 cups of the broccoli florets, cut in half, drizzle with olive oil and sprinkle with salt and pepper.
-Place on a baking sheet cut-side down and bake until the florets begin to crisp and turn slightly brown, about 20 minutes.
+Place on a baking sheet cut-side down and bake until the florets begin to crisp and turn slightly brown.

 Taste and season with salt and pepper as needed.
 Serve the soup as is, mash with a potato masher to break up the broccoli a bit, or transfer to a blender in two batches and puree completely.
 (If you puree in a blender, return the soup to the heat to heat back up.
 Splash in some chicken broth if needed for thinning.)
 Garnish with the toasted broccoli or grated cheese and serve.

 This recipe has been updated and may differ from what was originally published or broadcast.

 When blending hot liquid, first let it cool for five minutes or so, then transfer it to a blender, filling only halfway.
 Put the lid on, leaving one corner open.
 Cover the lid with a kitchen towel to catch splatters, and pulse until smooth.